 Near-Field Effects

 As described in Appendix 11A, the main spawning areas for American shad are the Sacramento, Feather, American, and Yuba Rivers.
 Based on the nursery areas of juveniles (Stevens et al. 1987), spawning in the Sacramento River seems to be primarily from Colusa downstream and downstream of the Red Bluff and Hamilton City intakes.
-As such, the smaller American shad life stages potentially vulnerable to entrainment or other near-field effects would not be expected to occur at the intakes in substantial numbers, and given that the main spawning period is May–July, there would be little difference in diversion between Alternatives 1–3 and the NAA (see Tables RB% and HC% in the winter-run Chinook salmon analysis).
+As such, the smaller American shad life stages potentially vulnerable to entrainment or other near-field effects would not be expected to occur at the intakes in substantial numbers, and given that the main spawning period is May–July, there would be little difference in diversion between Alternatives 1, 2, and 3 and the NAA (Tables 11-6 and 11-7 in the winter-run Chinook salmon analysis).

 Far-Field Effects